-Inside: Children’s book suggestion for every day in January.
-A wide variety of topics, unforgettable stories, imaginative plots, and creative illustrations.
-Click each month to be taken directly to that list: January, February, March, April, May, June, July, August, September, October. , and November.
+Inside: Children’s book suggestion for every day in January – unforgettable stories, creative plots, and imaginative illustrations.
+Click each month to be taken directly to that list: January, February, March, April, May, June, July, August, September, October, November, and December.

 January is the first month of the year, and its name comes from the Latin word for “door.”
 Think of January as the time to open doors to new possibilities and new beginnings.

 Talk with your kids about why it’s a good time of the year to make new year’s resolutions, take up a new hobby (it’s a National Hobby Month), and pick up some healthy habits (January is also a National Healthy Weight Awareness Month).

 In the Northern Hemisphere where I live, January is also a great time to read about snow, ice, snowflakes, snowmen, and other winter activities.
 Likewise, it’s a great time to take a hot bubble bath (January 8th is Bubble Bath Day), eat some hot soup for dinner (January is National Soup Month), and make some room on your family calendar for creative projects (it’s International Creativity Month).

 In what follows, I’ve provided a brief synopsis of each book to help you determine if it would be a good fit for your children.
 However, I learned that my kids often surprise me by falling in love with unlikely candidates and rejecting obvious (to my mind) stars.

 Disclaimer: This post contains Amazon affiliate links.
 If you make a purchase through my link, I will get a small commission at no cost to you.
 Thank you!